waterswv/atm-react/README.md

       handleDepositClick(e) {
         // It is good practice to still prevent default behavior e.preventDefault()
-        // set a local variable to the amount entered in the text box.
-What does that + symbol do? let amount = +this.refs.amount.value
+        // set a local variable to the amount entered in the text box. let amount = this.refs.amount.value
         // set a local variable to the new balance based off of the original balance + amoun let newBalance = this.state.balance + amount;
         // set the balance to the newBalance using the setState method (necessary)